drhidians/testbot/README.md

 # TO DO

-- unit test's
+- unit test's bot service
-- merging telegram bot pkg as new service.
+- unit test's user service